paachary/automating-aws-cloudformation-deployment/README.md

-#       Example of automating execution of CloudFormation processes for individual stacks and nested stacks
+#       Example of automating deployment of CloudFormation templates

-          This example uses pynt, a lightweight python build tool, to execute tasks for creating and deleting CloudFormation templates
+          This example uses pynt, a lightweight python build tool, to execute tasks for creating and deleting CloudFormation templates.

+          The examples of CloudFormation templates include
+                    Individual Templates
+                    Nested Templates

 ## Pre-requirements for using this repository